nais/doc/docs/operate/cli/reference/debug.md

 | namespace | No       | -n    | current  | Namespace of the pod.  |
 | context   | No       | -c    | current  | Context of the pod.    |
 | copy      | No       | -cp   | live pod | Delete the copied pod. |

+# debug image and tools

+The image used for debugging is documented in [debug](https://github.com/nais/debug/blob/main/flake.nix) repository.